Day 1 - UK - Amsterdam - Hoorn

 Day 4 - Zaandam

 Zaandam developed as an important industrial town in the Golden Age, powered by a forest of windmills.
 The thousands of iconic towers milled wood for paper and shipbuilding industries, flour and oil.
 Take an optional excursion to Zaanse Schans to experience 18th and 19th century life in a unique village of windmills.
-Smell fresh bread in the bakery, taste cheese at the factory and visit a pewter foundry as you make your way around the various windmills.
+Smell fresh bread in the bakery, taste cheese at the factory and visit a clog factory or cheese shop, as you make your way around the various windmills.
 Alternatively, spend your day relaxing in Zaandam, and maybe visit the beautiful, humble 17th century dwelling of Czaar Peterhuisje, which housed Peter the Great when he first visited the Netherlands.

 Day 5 - Rotterdam